smorin/py-launch-blueprint/README.md

 - **Windsurf Rules configuration**: Configure Windsurf IDE to understand your project architecture, enhancing code generation quality.

+- **Dev Container Setup**

+To ensure a consistent development environment across platforms:

+1. Install Docker Desktop (enable WSL 2 on Windows).

+2. Install Visual Studio Code and the Dev Containers extension.

+3. Open this project in VS Code.

+4. Press Ctrl+Shift+P, choose Dev Containers: Reopen in Container.

+5. VS Code will build and open the project inside the container with all dependencies installed.

+This setup helps avoid environment issues and simplifies onboarding.

 ### Communication & Notifications

 - **Slack integration for PRs and issues**: Send automated notifications to Slack when PRs or issues are opened/closed, keeping the team informed.